cloudmcloudyo/capstone/README.md

 <td> <img src="./charts/top15_most_words.png" alt="Drawing" style="width: 500px;"/> </td>
 </tr></table>

 The result of sentiment analysis surprised me.
 Despite the display of huge differences in characters on the screen, the lines of the 4 characters showed almost identical mean and distribution of positive, neutral and negative sentiments.
 As indicated by the visualizations, all four of them have mostly neutral sentiment, followed by positive and then negative.
+However upon further thinking, the result might be due to the fact many _Seinfeld_ lines were sacarsm, which machine hasn't been trained well enough to tell.

 <table><tr>
 <td> <img src="./charts/top4_sentiment_percentage.png" alt="Drawing" style="width: 500px;"/> </td>